The Classic Cosmopolitan Cocktail is beautiful, refreshing and delicious with vodka, cranberry juice, lime juice, and orange liqueur

-In the 1970’s, the Cosmopolitan that we know today is credited to a South Beach bartender named Cheryl Cook although as is typical with cocktail creations, many have laid claim to creating the Cosmo.
+In the 1970’s, the Cosmopolitan that we know today is credited to a South Beach bartender named Cheryl Cook although as is typical with cocktail creations, many have laid claim to creating the Classic Cosmopolitan Cocktail.

-The Classic Cosmopolitan is a very simple drink and it quickly became very popular, peaking in the 1990’s because of its multiple appearances in the HBO show, Sex and the City.
+The Classic Cosmopolitan Cocktail is a very simple drink and it quickly became very popular, peaking in the 1990’s because of its multiple appearances in the HBO show, Sex and the City.
+Every young woman wanted to emulate Carrie, Samantha, Charlotte, and Miranda.

-Both by reference to that show and it’s girly pink color it’s synonymous with being a girls drink but I think that’s a shame.e
+Both by reference to that show and it’s girly pink color it’s synonymous with being a girls drink but I think that’s a shame.

-Made correctly it’s got a great citrus taste and is not overly sweet.
+Made correctly, the Cosmopolitan Cocktail has a great citrus taste and is not overly sweet.
 Guys…if you’re eating quiche, you can SO do this too!

-There are hundreds of variations on the Cosmo, some use more or less cranberry juice, some triple sec instead of Cointreau, and some include a citrus vodka like the original.
+There are hundreds of variations on the Cosmopolitan (often simply called a Cosmo), some use more or less cranberry juice, some triple sec instead of Cointreau, and some include a citrus vodka like the original.

 I like to keep truer to the original and since I had just made some of my own orange infused vodka, I was set and I thought this vodka was perfect.

-Truth is, plain is fine too but if you’re buying some to make this cocktail, try Ketel One’s Oranje; I’ve had it and it’s good.
+Truth is, plain is fine too but if you’re buying some in order to make this cocktail, try Ketel One’s Oranje; they’e my favorite brand of vodka and I think the versions made with lemon and orange are the best…subtle flavors that enhance a cocktail, not overpower it.

-The original Classic Cosmopolitan was a blush pink, not the bright red you so often get in bars and restaurants today.
+The Classic Cosmopolitan Cocktail is a blush pink, not the bright red you so often get in bars and restaurants today.

 I’ve indicated a range in the amount of cranberry juice to use; I so prefer the less is more approach but if you like more?
 Go for it.